The cake is a lie: Depictions in popular culture

 The meme has been referenced in fan films, as well as discussions about other video games by video game journalists or as an Easter egg within the game itself.
-Examples include 'Splosion Man, Dragon Age: Origins, World of Warcraft, and Assassin's Creed: Valhalla.
+Examples include 'Splosion Man, Dragon Age: Origins, World of Warcraft,Assassin's Creed: Valhalla, and Minecraft.

 The phrase has also been encountered in other contexts.
 It was featured on a sticker posted at an anti-Scientology demonstration in front of the London Scientology Office in March 2008.
 A KJRH-TV story which focused on Sooner Paranormal of Oklahoma, a group dedicated to "paranormal investigations and research", depicted a group member walking through a supposedly haunted building and discovering the phrase scrawled on a chalkboard, with the implication that the scrawling had paranormal or unusual origins.

-References to the Portal cake has been used in various forms of merchandising, both official and unofficial.
-The phrase has also been frequently used as references in Internet culture about actual cakes since the release of Portal.
+References to the Portal cake have been used in various forms of merchandising, both official and unofficial.
+The phrase has also been used frequently as a reference in Internet culture about actual cakes since the release of Portal.

 Reaction

 Video game journalists have praised the presentation of "The cake is a lie" in Portal as a well-executed example of environmental storytelling.
 Ars Technica editor Johnathan Neuis said that "the cake is a lie" was one of the strongest inside jokes in gaming since "All your base are belong to us".
 Mashable ranked "The cake is a lie" as the most unforgettable gaming meme of the 2000s.
-The Regent Bakery noted that since the release of the game, its Black Forest cake has been one of its more popular items.
+The Regent Bakery noted that since the release of the game, its Black Forest cake had become one of its more popular items.